 High Plains Farm Credit is proud to collaborate with Fort Hays State University to offer students the opportunity to serve on a student advisory board.

-The mission of the board is to provide opportunities to those students wishing to gain leadership skills by participating in an academic/corporate agricultural finance experience.
-This includes exposure to the function of a board of directors and the development of decision-making skills related to an agricultural cooperative.
+The mission of the HPFC Student Board is to provide opportunities to those students wishing to gain leadership skills by participating in an academic/corporate agricultural finance experience.
+This includes exposure to the function of a Board of Directors and the development of decision-making skills related to an agricultural cooperative.